 Bluebird houses are easy to build from cedar, redwood or pine.
-The dimensions are very important for attracting bluebirds, especially the size of the entrance hole (1 1/2" for eastern bluebirds, 1 9/16" for the western bluebird).
-In northern areas of their range, bluebirds begin to nest in early spring so it is important to place your bluebird houses by late winter.
+To attract bluebirds, the dimensions of the nest box are very important.
+The size of the entrance hole is especially important: 1-1/2" diameter for eastern bluebirds, 1-9/16" diameter for the western bluebird).
+In northern areas of their range, bluebirds begin to nest in early spring so it is also important to place your bluebird houses by late winter.

 1 - Front (A) 5" W x 14" L